BCDA-APS/bluesky_training/docs/source/tutor/_aps101_notes.md

-# APS Bluesky 101
+# APS Bluesky 101 - Presenter's Notes

+<u>Note</u>: The following content are notes for the presenter from 2021, not
+the training itself.

 ## Overview

-<u>Note</u>: The following content are notes for the presenter, not the training itself.

 The *APS Bluesky 101* class provides a basic, yet hands-on, introduction to using the [Bluesky framework](https://blueskyproject.io).